Reduction Pathways & Synthesis Design

 Reduction reactions represent the reverse of oxidation pathways.
-You must know the reagents and products for the reduction of carbonyl compounds and nitrobenzene, and be able to combine reactions to design synthesis routes.
+You must know the reagents and conditions for the reduction of carbonyl compounds and nitrobenzene, and combine reactions into multi-step synthesis routes.

 Reduction of Carbonyl Compounds